Monotonicity of Fitness Landscapes and Mutation Rate Control: Weakly monotonic fitness landscapes

+The proof of this theorem is given in Appendix~\ref{sec:weak-mon}, and it is based on the construction of a decreasing sequence $\{\delta_n\}_{n\in\bN}$ of radii $\delta_n>0$ around $\top$ for any increasing sequence $\{f(\top)-\varepsilon_n\}_{n\in\bN}$, which is guaranteed by continuity of $f$ at $\top$.
+Note that we used metric in the theorem, because metric spaces are well-understood, but the theorem and its proof can be reformulated in terms of a quasi-pseudometric.
+Every quasi-uniform space with countable base (and hence every corresponding topological space) is quasi-pseudometrisable \citep[e.g. see][Theorem~1.5]{Fletcher-Lindgren82}, which probably subsumes any topology on DNA or RNA structures \citep{Stadler_etal2001}.

-\begin{description} \item[Hypothesis 1] Optimal mutation rate increases with a decrease in fitness in some neighbourhood of an optimum for realistic fitness landscapes (e.g. biological landscapes) where fitness is not isomorphic to distance, similar to the monotonic increase in optimal mutation rate derived for the isomorphic case. \item[Hypothesis 2] Real and biological landscapes exhibit weak monotonicity in large neighbourhoods of an optimum. \item[Hypothesis 3] The larger the neighbourhood of weak monotonicity, the more mutation rate control may contribute to evolution towards high fitness. \end{description}
+Weak monotonicity implies increasing probability of positive correlation between fitness and negative distance to a local or global optimum in decreasing neighbourhoods.
+This suggests that the fitness-based control $\mu(y_t)$ of mutation rate in any continuous and open landscape should resemble the distance-based control $\mu(n_t)$ in some neighbourhood of an optimum.
+This forms our first hypothesis: \begin{hypothesis} Optimal mutation rate increases with a decrease in fitness in some neighbourhood of an optimum for realistic fitness landscapes (e.g. biological landscapes), where fitness is not globally isomorphic to distance. \end{hypothesis} Further, the more monotonic the landscape, the more the optimal mutation rate control function will resemble theoretical functions derived and discussed in Section~\ref{sec:geometry}; this forms our second hypothesis: \begin{hypothesis} The larger the neighbourhood of weak monotonicity, the more mutation rate control may contribute to evolution towards high fitness. \end{hypothesis} We test these hypotheses in Section~\ref{sec:TF-landscapes}.